Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Various Grasses & Hays

 All rabbits are herbivores and do not eat any meat.
-In the wild, rabbits will eat all kinds of different types of grasses and hays as the bulk of their diets.
-They will eat whatever kinds of grasses they come across such as wheat, Bermuda, orchard, alfalfa, and oat.
-Wild rabbits eat tons of grass each day to meet their nutritional needs.
-It can be tough to find all these grasses at the store, and growing them can be quite a time consuming, space intrusive, and expensive quest since your domesticated rabbit would need to eat so much of it.
+In the wild, rabbits will eat all kinds of different types of grasses, clover, flowers, seedlings, and weeds as the bulk of their diets.
+They will eat whatever kinds of grasses they come across, such as meadow, timothy, orchard, or any grass that is abundant in their habitat.
+Wild rabbits eat tons of grass each day to meet their nutritional and fiber requirements.
+Some of these grasses in the form of hay can be found at the store and are specifically formulated for pet rabbits, as growing them at home can be quite a time consuming, space intrusive, and expensive quest since your domesticated rabbit would need to eat so much of it.

 funny dwarf rabbit eating a leaf